dw-thomson/SAGC_scRNAseq_workshop/docs/source/Agenda.rst

 Agenda
 =====
-Below is the agenda for the singl-cell RNA-seq workshop.
+Below is the agenda for the single-cell RNA-seq workshop.